 And that leaves us with the sixth of Rhea’s children, the storm god Zeus.
-Her brother/consort Cronos/Saturn had been prophetically forewarned that one of his children would overthrow him.
+Her brother/consort Cronus/Saturn had been prophetically forewarned that one of his children would overthrow him.
 Therefore, he decided to eat them.
 Down his gullet went Hestia, Hades, Demeter, Poseidon, and Hera, all swallowed into his cavernous belly.
 However, Rhea was determined to save the infant Zeus, and her mother, Gaia, the Earth, had a plan.

-Rhea offered Cronos what appeared to be a baby wrapped in swaddling; he promptly devoured it.
-Unbeknownst to Cronos was that it wasn’t a blanketed child, but rather, a stone.
+Rhea offered Cronus what appeared to be a baby wrapped in swaddling; he promptly devoured it.
+Unbeknownst to Cronus was that it wasn’t a blanketed child, but rather, a stone.
 Once Zeus grew to adulthood, he liberated his brothers and sisters.
 The war that surrounded this event is known as the Titanomachy; it ended with many of the Titans banished to Tartarus, the Greek place of unending torture.

 Saturn Devouring His Son, Francisco Goya